dymmond/sayer/docs/features/encoders.md

 ## Overview

-Sayer’s encoders handle how data is serialized and deserialized within CLI commands, particularly for JSON and complex types.
+Sayer's encoders handle how data is serialized and deserialized within CLI commands, particularly for JSON and complex types.

 ## Key Features of Sayer Encoders